top of page

 What are Actinic Keratoses?

 Actinic Keratoses (AKs) are rough-textured, dry, scaly patches on the skin caused by excessive exposure to ultraviolet (UV) light, such as sunlight.
-They are often referred to as "sun spots" and they occur most frequently on sun exposed areas such as the face, scalp, ears, neck, hands and arms.
-They form on the outermost layer of skin and they can range in color from skin toned to reddish brown.
-They can also range in size from as small as a pinhead to larger than a quarter.
-More than 10 million Americans have AK lesions, with the majority occurring primarily in fair skinned individuals.
+They are often referred to as "sun spots" and occur most frequently on sun-exposed areas such as the face, scalp, ears, neck, hands, and arms.
+They form on the outermost layer of skin and can range in color from skin-toned to reddish-brown.
+They can also vary in size from as small as a pinhead to larger than a quarter.
+More than 10 million Americans have AK lesions, with the majority occurring primarily in fair-skinned individuals.

 What are AKs?